-John Corridan Director of Corridan Auctioneers and Chartered Surveyors
+John Corridan Director of Corridan Chartered Surveyors

 From jostle stones to wicket doors, to three centred carriage arches and octagonal church spires this town in teaming in a richness of style.
 Its style is not always high-architecture, although there are many fine examples of this, but a simple architecture using simple materials crafted by local masons, carpenters and ironmongers from a different age.

 It is often the case that the more we see things the more invisible they become.

 Now, much has been done to record the masterful abilities of builder and stuccodore Pat McAuliffe but alongside his works is a lesser recognised, simple and functional architecture that has become invisible to our eyes.
 This little passage draws attention to these artisan treasures, the architectural curiosities of Listowel.

 The jostle stone was designed to protect buildings, carts and cartwheels.
 The stones are typically cylindrical or slightly tapered and with a rounded cap and measure approximately 1 – 2 feet high.
 There are several examples of jostle stones here in Listowel, the finest being at 2 Upper William St (see photo) at 28 The Square and also to the left of the Ivy Clinic, The Square (shown below).

 The wicket door is a small rectangular door set inside a larger door.
 The idea is that building occupants need not unbolt and open the larger door to gain property access but simply unlock the smaller door and step through.
 There are many examples of wicket doors at the back of William St and Church St but again the best examples are at 2 Upper William St and 28 The Square.